Comparing Nodejs vs Java: Your Backend Tech Stacks Explained

 - Till now, Java has been heavily used by almost 4% of websites empowering the web.

-- For the past eight years, Java has been ranked among the top five most used programming languages, according to the StackOverflow Annual Survey report 2021.
+- For the past nine years, Java has been ranked among the top five most used programming languages, according to the StackOverflow Annual Survey report 2022.

 Use Cases of Java